Conus caracteristicus

 Conus caracteristicus, common name the characteristic cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of stinging humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans; live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 19 mm and 88 mm.
 The color of the shell is white, irregularly longitudinally flamed, forming two (or sometimes three) interrupted broad bands.
-The body whorl is somewhat inflated, rounded at the upper part, striate below.
+The body whorl is somewhat inflated, rounded at the upper part, and striate below.
 The spire is striate.